 - Computer programming languages

 - Numerical methods

-Each student will be awarded a $4000 scholarship for each summer, payable monthly in two installments.
+Each student will be awarded a $4000 scholarship for the summer, payable monthly in two installments.
 An additional award of $500 will be provided to particularly successful students.

 All students will have access to the CACDS state-of-the-art computer hardware.
-The emphasis of the program is on coding and actual computer usage for numerical simulation, data mining etc.
+The emphasis of the program is on coding and actual computer usage for numerical simulation, data analysis etc.

 - An unofficial transcript showing the courses taken with their grade